obonaventure/cnp3/book-2nd/protocols/ipv6b.rst

       router2--lan;
    }

 In this network, ``router1`` is the default router for all hosts.
 The second router, ``router2`` provides connectivity to a specific IPv6 subnet, e.g. ``2001:db8:abcd::/48``.
 These two routers attached to the same subnet can be used in different ways.
 First, it is possible to manually configure the routing tables on all hosts to add a route towards ``2001:db8:abcd::/48`` via ``router2``.
 Unfortunately, forcing such manual configuration boils down all the benefits of using address auto-configuration in IPv6.
 The second approach is to automatically configure a default route via ``router1`` on all hosts.
 With such route, when a host needs to send a packet to any address within ``2001:db8:abcd::/48``, it will send it to ``router1``. ``router1`` would consult its routing table and find that the packet needs to be sent again on the subnet to reach ``router2``.
 This is a waste of time.
 A better approach would be to enable the hosts to automatically learn the new route.
 This is possible thanks to the ICMPv6 `Redirect` message.
 When ``router1`` receives a packet that needs to be forwarded back on the same interface, it replies with a `Redirect` message that indicates that the packet should have been sent via ``router2``.
-Upon reception of a `Redirect`  message, the host updates it forwarding table to include a new transient entry for the destination reported in the message.
+Upon reception of a `Redirect`  message, the host updates its forwarding table to include a new transient entry for the destination reported in the message.
 A timeout is usually associated with  this transient entry to automatically delete it after some time.

 .. index:: DHCPv6

 An alternative is the Dynamic Host Configuration Protocol (DHCP) defined in :rfc:`2131` and :rfc:`3315`.
 DHCP allows a host to automatically retrieve its assigned IPv6 address, but relies on  server.
 A DHCP server is associated to each subnet [#fdhcpserver]_.
 Each DHCP server manages a pool of IPv6 addresses assigned to the subnet.
 When a host is first attached to the subnet, it sends a DHCP request message in a UDP segment (the DHCP server listens on port 67).
 As the host knows neither its IPv6 address nor the IPv6 address of the DHCP server, this UDP segment is sent inside a multicast packet target at the DHCP servers.
 The DHCP request may contain various options such as the name of the host, its datalink layer address, etc. The server captures the DHCP request and selects an unassigned address in its address pool.
 It then sends the assigned IPv6 address in a DHCP reply message which contains the datalink layer address of the host and additional information such as the subnet mask, the address of the default router or the address of the DNS resolver.
 The DHCP reply also specifies the lifetime of the address allocation.
 This forces the host to renew its address allocation once it expires.
 Thanks to the limited lease time, IP addresses are automatically returned to the pool of addresses when  hosts are powered off.

 Both SLAAC and DHCPv6 can be extended to provide additional information beyond the IPv6 prefix/address.
 For example, :rfc:`6106` defines options for the ICMPv6 ND message that can carry the IPv6 address of the recursive DNS resolver and a list of default domain search suffixes.
 It is also possible to combine SLAAC with DHCPv6. :rfc:`3736` defines a stateless variant of DHCPv6 that can be used to distribute DNS information while SLAAC is used to distribute the prefixes.